The best tea books to help you become a tea expert in 2021 are still the classics. Here are a few of my favorite selections.

 New Tea Lover's Treasury by James Norwood Pratt

 A prized book, it’s divided into two parts: The Romance of Tea and The Treasury.
-The Romance of Tea covers the history of tea from its inception, while The Treasury goes into some interesting specifics of tea including tea types and how they came about.
+The Romance of Tea covers tea's history from its inception, while The Treasury goes into some interesting specifics of tea, including tea types and how they came about.

-I don’t know James Norwood Pratt on a personal level, but I have spoken to him many times about tea when I first started my tea business.
+I don’t know James Norwood Pratt personally, but I had spoken to him many times about tea when I first started my tea business.
 He worked very closely with Devan Shah, who sadly passed away.
 Both were instrumental in helping me select the teas for my tea business.

 The New Tea Lover’s Treasury is an interesting and informative book written with humor, knowledge, and loving enthusiasm for a simple cup of tea that’s not really so simple after all.